Upon request we can issue a non-WMO statement for your research. We will assess your research file against the WMO before proceeding to do so.

 What should I submit?

-You should submit the request with a cover letter, protocol and ICF, including all other patient information (e.g. questionnaires).
+You should submit the request with a cover letter (containing the study code (NL-code is not applicable), name of the organization and invoice details), protocol and ICF, including all other patient information (e.g. questionnaires).
 If applicable, please enclose a reference protocol describing the standard of care.
 It is particularly important that we can assess the burden on the subject (in addition to the standard of care).
 If other documents are required to do so, we would like to receive them.

 You can submit: